Veli Pasha Mosque (Ioannina): Architecture

-The mosque has a prayer hall of 6 × 6.5 m., surmounted by a dome whose octagonal drum rests on four squinches.
+The mosque has a prayer hall of 6 by 6.5 m, surmounted by a dome whose octagonal drum rests on four squinches.
 To the north there is a porch that was initially open and crowned with three small domes, which was probably walled up after the construction of the building.
 The minaret, of which only the base remains today, is housed on the western façade between the porch and the prayer room.
 The masonry is characterized by a pseudo-isodom apparatus in cut stone, while the main dome and the roof of the porch are covered with slates.

 Inside, elements of a rich marble mihrab are preserved.
-The kitchen building and the madrassa remain today to the north of the mosque.
+The kitchen building and the madrassa remain to the north of the mosque.
 The old Quranic school houses the National Defense Museum of Ioannina.